UNDER REVIEW! A NEW BOOK!

 Taken together, and by far, Lincoln, JFK, and King are the most written about public figures in our history.
 They have been written about from nearly every conceivable angle except one.
 They were fathers.

 Did it matter?
-At Gettysburg, Lincoln spoke more as a grieving father than a sitting President.
+At Gettysburg, Lincoln spoke more like a grieving father than a sitting President.
 But this hasn’t been put forth before.
 Because he was a father, JFK made the fate of children a priority during the Cuban Missile Crisis.
 This, too, has not been factored into all the analyses of the event.
 Dr. King took his sons with him when he was certain of his own death.
 Why then and not before?

 Only two books focus on Lincoln as a father; there are no books on JFK and King as fathers.